LearnToDiscover/Basic_Python_dev/episodes/01-getting_started.Rmd

 ::::::::::::::::::::::::::::::::::::: callout
 ## Known Quirk
 <p style='text-align: justify;'>
 Unlike popular belief, the name **Python** has nothing to do with the snake.
-It is in fact derived from the popular British sketch comedy series [Monty Python's Flying Circus](https://en.wikipedia.org/wiki/Monty_Python\%27s_Flying_Circus), of which van Rossum was a self-confessed fan.
+It is in fact derived from the popular British sketch comedy series [Monty Python's Flying Circus](https://en.wikipedia.org/wiki/Monty_Python\%27s_Flying_Circus), of which inventor Guido van Rossum was a self-confessed fan.
 </p>

 :::::::::::::::::::::::::::::::::::::::::::::::